sriram-rao/rush/README.md

 ### Setting up to run the engine
 The code has been tested using python3.
 Make sure the packages are installed.

-Create a database with tables present in the rush-db directory.
+Create a database with the tables from the rush-db directory.
 Only the master_token table needs seed data (just one row, actually).

 ### Running the engine
 Configure the PostgreSQL information and run the main.py file, with an optional "worker name" command line argument.